appcelerator-archive/amp/README.md

 ## License

-AMP is an open source project sponsord by [Axway](https://www.axway.com), and available under the Apache License, Version 2.0.
+AMP is an open source project sponsored by [Axway](https://www.axway.com), and available under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/appcelerator/amp/blob/master/LICENSE)
 for the full license text.